Stephen0808/DnLUT/README.md

 :star: If DnLUT is helpful to your images or projects, please help star this repo.
 Thanks! :hugs:

 ## TODO
-- [x] Add training code and config files
+- [x] Add training codes and config files
-- [x] Add LUT transferring and inference code
+- [x] Add LUT transferring and inference codes

 ## Installation